 - pH 6.5-7.5

 Lighting isn’t really necessary for these fish.
-Most aquariums come with a cover that also includes lighting and if that’s your case then feel free to use it.
-The only benefit lighting would do is help these fish find their way around because of its poor eyesight and of course it makes the aquarium a great showpiece to put on display.
+Most aquariums come with a cover that includes lighting; if that’s your case, feel free to use it.
+The only benefit lighting would do is help these fish find their way around because of their poor eyesight, and of course it makes the aquarium a great showpiece to put on display.

 Aquarium Filters for Black Moors